sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 ## Instructions to prepare for the downtime

-The safe way to prepare for the move is to terminate your VMs in time.
+The safe way to prepare for the downtime is to terminate your VMs in time.
 "Terminate" means using the button from the Cloud's user interface and check that the VM is gone.
 As part of the termination procedure, the persistent disks of the VM will be copied back to our Ceph cluster.